In September 2019, Tacx launched the latest iteration of its Neo high-end direct-drive smart trainer, the Neo 2T.

 Before we put together our Tacx Neo 2T thoughts, we asked Tacx for the topline.

-Improvements include stronger magnets for higher torque, thicker wiring to reduce heat, skewing of magnets to reduce sound, and a new magnet holder to lower vibration.
+- Other factors include.
+Stronger magnets for higher torque, thicker wiring to reduce heat, and a new magnet holder to lower vibration.

-Probably one of the most interesting points in the review though is the focus on resistance simulation on the Tacx Neo 2T.
+Probably one of the most interesting points in the review though is the focus on resistance simulation on the direct drive trainer.

-The trainer has a peak power of 2200 watts and can simulate a gradient of 25%.
+It has a maximum power of 2200 watts and can simulate a gradient of 25%.
 But few cyclists are going to hit 2200 watts and Zwift’s top gradient is around 20%.